You love sports. So make it your career.

 Waterloo’s one-of-a-kind degree in Recreation and Sport Business gives you just that.

-With courses from Waterloo's top-ranked Recreation and Leisure Studies department and Wilfrid Laurier University's School of Business and Economics, you'll gain essential skills in marketing, communications, finance, management, and more.
+Along with courses from our top-ranked Recreation and Leisure Studies department, you'll gain essential skills in marketing, communications, finance, management, and more.

-You’ll also get the chance to participate in an exchange to the University of Florida and Walt Disney World Resort.
-There, you’ll learn about tourism, hospitality, and destination and event management in one of the world’s leading tourism destinations.
+Pack your sunscreen!
+Take advantage of our exchange with the University of Florida and Walt Disney World Resort to learn about tourism, hospitality, and event management in one of the world’s leading tourism destinations.

 About the program